luxass/vitest-testdirs/README.md

 ## Metadata on Windows

-When you are using `withMetadata` on a Windows filesystem, the permission is not set correctly.
+When you are using `withMetadata` on a Windows filesystem, the permission is not set correctly on directories.
+This is not something that can be fixed, in this library as the issue is either coming from node or libuv.

-This is because how windows work, and libuv not supporting Windows ACLs.
+It mostly happens on Directories.
+You can try out the following example to see the issue.

 ```ts
 import { readFile, writeFile } from "node:fs/promises";